kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

     - [ ] 👍 1.3Refactor the existing code to use the `X for Y` discount computation method with the `Three for two` discount
 - [ ] 2 Parking-Lot (any change with no direct impact on the main goal)
     - [ ] 2.1 Individual tests look very long
+    - [ ] 2.2 Improve (internal) discount names to reflect new understanding of discount types better
+    - [ ] 2.3 Talk to PO whether we can also improve external discount names & printouts

 Starting with 1.1:
 - Tests look exhaustive at first sight